BMarelli/list-func-solver/ADT.md

                               if x1 != xn, x > 1
 ```

-The FList TAD is defined in the [FList.hs](src/FList/FList.hs) file.
-Also see an example of an implementation of the FList TAD in the [ListFList.hs](src/FList/ListFList.hs) file.
+The FList ADT is defined in the [FList.hs](src/FList/FList.hs) file.
+Also see an example of an implementation of the FList ADT in the [ListFList.hs](src/FList/ListFList.hs) file.